 Amer Picon was widely available when many of the first bartending books were written and that is why it appears in so many recipes from the time.
-Since it is now a challenge to find now outside of France and Europe, this leaves aficionados who want to recreate those drinks looking for alternatives.
+Since it is now a challenge to find outside of France and Europe, this leaves aficionados who want to recreate those drinks looking for alternatives.

-Amer translates from French to mean bitter.
-It is often used to describe a bitter aperitif produced in France such as Amer Picon.
+- Amer translates from French to mean bitter.
+It is often used to describe a bitter aperitif produced in France, such as Amer Picon.
 Picon is the actual brand name and they produce other bitters, including Picon Biere, which is often added to a light beer for a shandy-like drink.

 Where Can I Find Amer Picon?

 As of the last update of this article, Amer Picon is not available for sale in the United States.
 Nor will you be able to find it in much of the world outside of Europe.

 Tales abound of people using their travels (or friends' travels) to acquire the aperitif.
 It is easy to find in many parts of Europe, particularly in France where it is produced, and some mention picking it up in Tokyo.

 Shopping for Amer Picon online is also a daunting task.
 Very few websites have it available, though The Whisky Exchange does carry it.
 They receive many inquiries for Amer Picon and will generally ship most places—the U.S. included, but not Canada.
 It is recommended that you double check with them prior to ordering as shipping regulations fluctuate.